Posts are listed most recent first.

 For a striking look, have your calligrapher paint your vows on the glass of a picture frame!
 (Reflections on a mirror with vows can be distracting from the text.)
 Imagine a photo of you and your beloved with your vows (or just a portion of your vows) floating in front of your image.
 (Be careful not to have your vows interfere with the view of your faces!)

 A shadow box could be used to display your vows, invitation, bouquet, boutonniere, and one or more photos spectacularly.
 You can see one example at Pinterest Pin of vows in a shadow box.
+You can also search Pinterest for What to do with vows after wedding.

 Looking for other ideas for how to show that you're happy with your vows?
 A Google or Bing search for “Wedding Vow Keepsakes” or “How to display your wedding vows” will give you lots of hints.
 Please share your favorites on my Elope to Connecticut Facebook Page or Twitter at Elope to Connecticut's Twitter Page.